-Virtual Meeting
+Hybrid Meeting

 Our Board of Directors considers the appropriate format for our annual meeting of shareholders on an annual basis.
-Similar to last year, we have again taken into account the ongoing impact of COVID-19, which has heightened public health and travel concerns for in-person annual meetings.
-Accordingly, we are pleased to continue to embrace the latest technology to provide expanded access, improved communication, and cost savings for our shareholders and the Company.
-Our virtual format allows registered shareholders and duly appointed proxyholders to submit questions and comments and to vote during the meeting.
-We believe the virtual meeting format provides our shareholders with an equal opportunity to engage with us no matter where they live in the world, and is accessible and available on any internet-connected device, be it a phone, a tablet, or a computer.
-We believe the benefits of a virtual meeting allow our shareholders to have robust engagement with the Company, and is in the best interests of our shareholders.
+This year, in addition to offering an in-person meeting, we are pleased to continue to embrace the latest technology to provide expanded access and improved communication through a virtual meeting via live webcast at www.virtualshareholdermeeting.com/ALC2023.
+Our hybrid format allows registered shareholders and duly appointed proxyholders to participate either in person or online in real time with the ability to submit questions and comments and to vote during the Meeting.
+We believe the virtual portion of the meeting provides our shareholders with an equal opportunity to engage with us no matter where they live in the world, and is accessible and available on any internet-connected device, be it a phone, a tablet, or a computer.
+We believe the benefits of holding an in person and virtual Meeting allows our shareholders to have robust engagement with the Company regardless of their particular circumstances, and is in the best interests of our shareholders.